SysKitTeam/docs-spdockit/troubleshooting/server-load-and-user-permissions/error-while-loading-iis-settings.md

 ---
 title: Error while loading IIS Settings Information
-description: This article explains how to handle the issue with IIS Settings load is not working properly on SharePoint 2019.
+description: This article explains how to handle the issue with IIS Settings load on SharePoint 2019.
 author: Igor Mesarić
 date: 07/11/2018
 ---